What Are Crypto Perpetual Swap Contracts And Funding Rates

 However, when you profit from a long position in BTC from an inverse settlement contract, the amount of BTC that you will receive as payout is smaller since BTC itself is more expensive relative to USD.
 On the flip side, if BTC/USD drops in price, you lose BTC at a greater rate since BTC itself is cheaper relative to USD.
 This is where the nonlinearity arises hence the term “inverse nonlinear settlement”.

-Linear settlement: The rise of stablecoins and other USD-like assets have allowed cryptocurrency exchanges to offer linearly-settled contracts without needing to involve fiat.
+Linear settlement: The rise of stablecoins and other USD-like assets has allowed cryptocurrency exchanges to offer linearly-settled contracts without needing to involve fiat.

 Advantages Of Cryptocurrency Perpetual Swap Contracts